 How do Open Source Companies make money?

-Open Source companies sometimes create software and do not make public, all of the code.
+Open Source companies sometimes create software and do not make all of the code public.
 In other words, part of the software is open source, while some parts are private.
 If anyone wants to use such software, he or she needs to pay to the company some money to be able to use the software with full functionality.

-Open-source companies like Oracle etc. also make money by providing online or onsite training and support to their open-source programs.
+Open-source companies like Oracle, etc., also make money by providing online or onsite training and support to their open-source programs.
 For example, Apache’s Hadoop is free to use but is too complex for anyone to start using it right away.
 In such cases, open-source companies provide for-profit assistance with the installation and training of employees of the company that hires them.
-In Hadoop’s case, though third-party personnel might be useful, preference would be given to the personnel associated with Apache as they have been developing the source code as they know better it than the third-party trainers or support providers.
+In Hadoop’s case, though third-party personnel might be useful, preference would be given to the personnel associated with Apache as they have been developing the source code and know it better than the third-party trainers or support providers.

 Some open-source companies – mostly those developing software for mobile devices – display in-software advertisements to make money.
-These advertisements are displayed on top or bottom of the screen and generally are not intrusive.
+These advertisements are displayed at the top or bottom of the screen and are generally not intrusive.
 But they do occupy valuable screen space.
-On the contrary, since they are free, users do not have much objection to the adverts.
+On the contrary, since they are free, users have little objection to the ads.

 How do Open Source Programmers make money